 I can best equate this type of change to what happened in the late 90s when the vast majority of outsourcing initiatives failed.
 Companies were not ready to go from departments having their own teams, to suddenly working with some external third party to get things done.

 I remember spending a considerable amount of time educating Fortune 200 companies on how to shift into decentralized models, like shared services.

-That transition took time, in most cases it was a 2-year long process.
+That transition for most companies took time, in some cases it was a 2-year long process.
 It was a change in the operating system of a company.
 A significant change from kingdom owner mindsets to developing strategic alliances.
 Alliances work via enrollment, not commands.

-It’s clear that for organizations to move to a more democratic work environment, there needs to be a bridge, but more importantly there needs to be a mindset shift from training people to develop skills, to developing people’s emotional intelligence, with a major focus on self-awareness and leadership skills.
+It’s clear that for organizations to move to a more democratic work environment, there needs to be a bridge.
+More importantly there needs to be a mindset shift from training people to develop skills, to developing people’s emotional intelligence, with a major focus on self-awareness and leadership skills.